Information Technology Units

 cellular services for personal and business needs.

-Enterprise Endpoint Management
+Enterprise Device Management

-The Enterprise Endpoint Management Team is responsible for developing and maintaining the campus computer software load and the software delivered to computers across campus.
+The Enterprise Device Management Team is responsible for developing and maintaining the campus computer software load and the software delivered to computers across campus.
 We also provide hardware and software support and troubleshooting for faculty/staff/lab workstations (Mac and PC), printers, and other devices.